zhangyancoder/git_notes/README.md

 ***
 Real dream is the other shore of reality.
 ***
-Learn the art of saying NO without feeling the sense of guilty.
+Learn the art of saying NO without felling the sense of guilty.
 ***
-Living without an aim is like sailing without a compass.
+She is the one that you never forget, she is the heaven-sent angel you met.
 ***
-Every man dies, not every man really lives.
+All my life, l've only been pretending.
+Without me, his world will go on turning.
+A world that's full of happiness that I have never known.
 ***